 US marks 20 years since 9/11, in shadow of Afghan war’s end

-Twenty years ago, the 11th of September dawned as just a date.
-By midnight, it was 9/11, the staggering starting point for a new era of terror, war, politics, patriotism and tragedy.
+President Joe Biden, former presidents Barack Obama and Bill Clinton joined a crowd of victims' relatives and first responders at the Sept.
+11 memorial plaza in New York.
+The memorial stands where the the World Trade Center’s twin towers were rammed and felled by hijacked planes.

+Observances are also planned at the the two other sites where the 9/11 conspirators crashed the jets: the Pentagon and a field near Shanksville, Pennsylvania.
+Biden is scheduled to pay respects at all three places.

-The U.S. marks the milestone anniversary Saturday under the pall of a pandemic and in the shadow of a frantic withdrawal from Afghanistan, which fell to the same militant rulers who gave safe haven to the plotters of the 2001 attacks.
+The anniversary comes under the pall of a pandemic and in the shadow of the U.S. withdrawal from Afghanistan, now ruled by the same militants who gave safe haven to the 9/11 plotters.

+The attacks killed nearly 3,000 people and marked the start of a new era of fear, war, politics, patriotism and tragedy.

 “It’s hard because you hoped that this would just be a different time and a different world.
 But sometimes history starts to repeat itself and not in the best of ways,” said Thea Trinidad, who lost her father in the attacks and has signed up to read victims' names at the ceremony at ground zero in New York.

-President Joe Biden is scheduled to travel to all three attack sites: New York's World Trade Center, the Pentagon and a field near Shanksville, Pennsylvania.

-In a video released Friday night, he mourned the ongoing losses of 9/11.
+In a video released Friday night, Biden mourned the ongoing losses of 9/11.

 “Children have grown up without parents, and parents have suffered without children,” said Biden, a childhood friend of the father of a Sept.
 11 victim, Davis Grier Sezna Jr.